 Shabu Sai is definitely the place to head to if you’re basically a carnivore.
 Besides all the meats, you’ll find plenty of vegetables available as well.
 Free-flow of soft drinks and ice cream are also available at the desserts bar for an additional S$1.99++.

 The downside is that there is a time limit of 70 minutes for lunch, and 90 minutes for dinner.

-Ssikkek is a meat lover’s heaven on earth — there is so much meat available in the buffet spread!
-And it’s extremely popular given that it’s only S$24++ per adult.
+Ssikkek is a meat lover’s heaven on Earth—there is so much meat available in the buffet spread!
+And it’s extremely popular, given that it’s only S$14++ per pax.

 The Tanjong Pagar outlet tends to have long queues and reservations are recommended.
-If that fails, check out the Novena outlet, which is also unfortunately equally as hard for walk-ins.
+If that fails, check out the Novena outlet, which is also unfortunately equally tough to get walk-ins.
 Eating time is limited to two hours per table though, so there’s always hope if you’re willing to wait.

 Be prepared to leave smelling like someone stuffed BBQ pork belly down your shirt, or use the Febreeze that’s conveniently located by the exit.

 Expected Damage: S$14.90++ (Weekday, Lunch), S$24.90++ (Weekday, Dinner), S$24.90++ (Weekend, Lunch & Dinner)